inv4fee2020/pli_node_conf/node_backup_restore.md

    3. The code detects the file selection and calls the appropriate function to handle the file.

       i.
-If you choose a "conf" file then the script proceeds to restore the contents to the original location: $HOME
+If you choose a "conf" file then the script proceeds to restore the contents to the original location: $HOME An example of the output would be as follows;

       ii.
 If you chose a "db" file you will then be presented with the scenario check message as follows; where you confirm which approach you wish to execute;